Run detail

 Committed joint accuracy: 71.96%

-Committed finger accuracy on non-REST: 9.72%
+Committed finger accuracy on non-rest: 9.72%

-Applicability FP on true REST: 17.89%
+Applicability FP on true rest: 17.89%

-Applicability FN on true non-REST: 52.98%
+Applicability FN on true non-rest: 52.98%

-Would-send precision on non-REST: 62.50%
+Would-send precision on non-rest: 62.50%

-Would-send recall on non-REST: 0.99%
+Would-send throughput coverage on non-rest: 0.99%

-False REST actuation rate: 0.09%
+False rest actuation rate: 0.09%

-Non-REST NONE count: 0
+Non-rest NONE count: 0

-Committed non-REST + NONE rate: 0.00%
+Committed non-rest + NONE rate: 0.00%

-Committed REST + active-finger rate: 0.00%
+Committed rest + active-finger rate: 0.00%

-Sent non-REST + NONE rate: 0.00%
+Sent non-rest + NONE rate: 0.00%

-Sent REST + active-finger rate: 0.00%
+Sent rest + active-finger rate: 0.00%

 Deployment pair invariant: passed